DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportDataGrid(options).md

 This method uses the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> v2.3.1+ library to export data and create PDF files.

 If you use jQuery, store links to the <a href="https://github.com/parallax/jsPDF" target="_blank">jsPDF</a> library within the `<head>` tag.
-If you use Angular, Vue or React, install the library with the following command:
+If you use Angular, Vue, or React, install the library with the following command:

     npm install jspdf